There are various factors that you should consider before applying for your mortgage. We've outlined the key considerations below.

 Your lender will value the property to make sure it's an acceptable security for the loan.
 The type of valuation will depend on the property type and who your lender is.
 Some lenders conduct a drive-past valuation for low risk properties, although if you want to buy a listed thatched cottage, for example, the valuation will be more in-depth and so more expensive.

-Seller of the properties in England or Wales must provide an Energy Performance Certificate which replaced the old Home Information Pack.
+Sellers of properties in England or Wales must provide an Energy Performance Certificate, which has replaced the old Home Information Pack.
 Your estate agent will be able to arrange this for you.

 Most mortgage lenders charge an arrangement or application fee when you take out a mortgage, although some will let you add the cost of this to the mortgage advance.
 The fee depends on the lender and the mortgage offer.

 Before you fall in love with your dream home, make sure you can get a mortgage to buy it.
 You may need a substantial deposit.